GrantorShadow/machine-unlearning-EC-523/README.md

-# Machine Unlearning with SISA - EC523 with Prof. Kayhan Batmanghelich
+# Machine Unlearning with SISA
 ### Lucas Bourtoule, Varun Chandrasekaran, Christopher Choquette-Choo, Hengrui Jia, Adelin Travers, Baiwu Zhang, David Lie, Nicolas Papernot
 This repository contains the core code used in the SISA experiments of our [Machine Unlearning](https://arxiv.org/abs/1912.03817) paper along with some example scripts.